Beware of Lazy Historical Analogies

 Then he has a weird aside about how carpenters are going to see their status increase, because their work, presumably, is relatively immune to AI disruption.
 Huh?
 Didn't carpenters *already* undergo a loss of status because of industrial-scale automation?
 Why would their status bounce back with more automation?
 Is the idea that intellectuals will sink so fast that the already-sunken carpenters will look prosperous by comparison?
 Or that the field of carpentry has already undergone the ruthless winnowing that the field of intellectualism is about to experience?
 But why would that be good for carpenters, exactly?
 It certainly doesn't foretell a huge rise in carpentry jobs.
 If anything, Cowen's argument suggests that fields like carpentry and plumbing—fields where human dexterity still commands a premium—will be swamped by unemployed intellectuals looking for other careers.
 Which will supercharge competition for the limited number of carpentry jobs available, which will be terrible for carpenters.

 There's just a total unwillingness to think through any of the actual issues on the table.
 Instead we get a kind of excitable futurism in which a pundit points at a current trend and starts hopping up and down shouting, "What if more!?!
 What if more!?!"
 Cowen sees that we have robots on the battlefield.
 Ah, but what if we have more?
-He's heard that students use AI to cheat on their homework.
+He knows students use AI to cheat on their homework.
 What if that happens even more?
 He knows people often check the internet for diagnoses.
 What if people did that more?

 I guess he hasn't read any articles about AI disrupting carpentry yet.
 God help us when he does.